Bloomberg-Beta/Manual/2 - In our portfolio.md

 # Bloomberg Beta founders and their startups

 Founders are our customers.
-Ordered by fund:
+Here are our (publicly announced) investments, ordered by fund:

 ## Fund 1